Operator learning with PCA-Net: upper and lower complexity bounds: Approximation theory

 The last section shows that the complexity, or ``size'', of the output space $\cY$ can be one obstacle to operator learning with PCA-Net.
 A second potential obstacle to efficient operator learning is that the space of operators $\Psi^\dagger: \cX \to \cY$ itself is very large.

-It is well-known that the task of approximating a high-dimensional function $f: \R^d \to \R$ by ordinary methods, such as polynomial interpolation, suffers from a curse of dimensionality, where the number of function degrees of freedom needed to achieve a desired accuracy, scales exponentially in $d$.
+It is well-known that the task of approximating a high-dimensional function $f: \R^d \to \R$ by ordinary methods, such as polynomial approximation, suffers from a curse of dimensionality, where the number of degrees of freedom needed to achieve a desired accuracy scales exponentially in $d$.
 Indeed, optimal error bounds for interpolation are typically of the form,

 where $p$ denotes the (e.g. polynomial) interpolant and $N$ represents the number of degrees of freedom of the interpolation space.
-Similar results have also been established for neural networks, see e.g. \cite{yarotsky_error_2017,achour2022general}, including upper and lower bounds on the required number of weights.
+Such upper bounds deteriorate for large $d$, with convergence rates becoming arbitrarily slow.
+Similar results have also been established for neural networks, see e.g. \citep{yarotsky_error_2017,achour2022general,siegel2022optimal}, including upper and lower bounds on the required number of weights.
 In the context of operator learning, the underlying input and output spaces are infinite-dimensional.
 Given the unfavorable scaling of \eqref{eq:interp} with the dimension $d$, it is thus far from obvious that operator learning should be practicable at all.